lasellers/eve-materials-lookup/README.md

 ## Versions
 * v1 September 19 2020.
 Pulled together in a few hours Saturday partly to practice using VueJS and partly because writing a program to handle this was less hassle than doing it by hand.
+* v1.1 Clean up the UI for phones & tablets